kisom/otpc/README.md

 I hate having my phone on my person, so wrote a command line client for [HT]OTP-based two-factor auth.
 This only works with RFC 4226 HOTP / 6238 TOTP two-factor; support is planned for Yubikey HOTP (and possibly the Yubikey OTP).
-If you're using Authy, you done fucked up and are shit out of luck.
+If you're using Authy, you're on your own.

 ### Supported OTP: